-- E. RTD IT Operations will review the finished report before Architect/ Contractor engages the telecommunications low-voltage Consultant to accommodate AP placement in the T-series drawings.
-For questions related to this document please call; - o (303) 299-6268 Ext 6268 using an RTD based telephone. - o (303) 299-6131 Ext 6131 using an RTD based telephone. - o (303) 299-6134 Ext 6134 using an RTD based telephone. - F. Warranty Requirements - 1.
-Project Warranty - a.
-Equipment and materials required for installation under these specifications shall be the current model and new (less than one [1] year from date of manufacture), unused and without blemish or defect, and are to be guaranteed to be free from defect for a minimum of one year from date of project's substantial completion. - b.
+E. RTD IT Operations will review the finished report before Architect/ Contractor engages the telecommunications low-voltage Consultant to accommodate AP placement in the T-series drawings.
+For questions related to this document please call (303) 299-6134, or Ext 6134 using an RTD based telephone.
+F. Warranty Requirements b.
 When a defect or problem is observed within the first year after substantial completion, the Owner will notify the governing subcontractor through the proper channels.
-The appropriate Subcontractor then has 48 hours to fix the defect or furnish and install a replacement part/system, all at no cost to the project or Owner. - 2.
-Advanced System Warranty for Telecommunications (Copper and Fiber Systems) - a.
-Beyond the initial one-year project warranty, the Copper and Fiber Telecommunications Systems shall be warrantied for a minimum of 15 years by a national and reputable connectivity or cabling manufacturer. - i.
-This warranty shall cover any material defect, as well as the performance of the cabling system.
-(Example: A Category 5e cabling system is to deliver 1000BASE-T speed, or 1 "Gig" performance for the entire length of the warranty period.) ii.
-This warranty shall cover both material and labor for the full length of the warranty period.
+The appropriate Subcontractor then has 48 hours to fix the defect or furnish and install a replacement part/system, all at no cost to the project or Owner.